The worst and best airlines for vegan food can break – or make – a vegan’s holidays!

 Senior Campaigns Officer at The Vegan Society Elena Orde agrees.
 “The number of people following a vegan diet is higher than ever, and this is only set to continue.
 Airlines need to champion the diversity and creativity possible in vegan cooking, or risk alienating a growing number of their customers,” she says.

-Vegan options are also inclusive of almost all dietary requirements as plant-based meals can also be eaten by vegetarians, people with dietary intolerances, and are often suitable for those with religious beliefs, as well as those who simply fancy trying something different.
+Vegan options are also inclusive of almost all dietary requirements.
+They can be eaten by vegetarians, people with dietary intolerances, those on weight loss diets, and are often suitable for those with religious beliefs, as well as those who simply fancy trying something different.

 FlyVe has been launched as part of The Vegan Society’s Vegan on the Go campaign, which aims to highlight the demand for good vegan catering and to show the many benefits of including plant-based options on standard menus.